(It’s the only way we will ever rid ourselves of the Jewish left.)

 Eye on the Prize

-That was it, no more Mr. Nice Guy.
+Now, call me old-fashioned, but I prefer my menage a tois consensual and post-partum.
+So that was it: no more Mr. Nice Guy.
 Not only did I go over and have a talk with the DJ (who looked at me as if I had just fallen off the moon and went right back to pumping the room full of Kanye West, Geto Boyz et al), but I used this experience as a jumping off point for a gratis lecture series that I have since pursued doggedly across the length and breadth of the country.
 Over the past several months I have spoken passionately in front of thousands of young Israelis hailing from a variety of backgrounds about how our connection to our people and our land – to say nothing of our fundamental sense of human dignity – is heavily dependent upon cultivating linguistic independence and cultural originality, as opposed to joining the vast international herd of polities and peoples that are busy erasing their collective uniqueness in the face of the tsunami-like onslaught of American universalism.
 I even spoke in Arabic to a few Muslim audiences on the topic, urging them to celebrate their own idiom and traditions instead of bending the knee to the false god of blind Westernization.

 These people are nuts.
 They are like some doomsday machine or Terminator Robot that will not let up, will not cease hunting us until we – or they – are dead.
 (Again: there are lots of robots on the right, as well, and many of them pursue policies that may be, and in my eyes often are, harmful to the future of Israel and the Jewish People.
 The difference is, in case the esteemed reader has forgotten, that at least harming the future of Israel and the Jewish People is not their goal).
 There is no talking to these people: they are more unmovably orthodox than the most zealous Satmar Chassid, they are Eric Hoffer’s True Believer on steroids, they are more close-minded than an ISIS jihadist.
 And they are out for our collective blood.